 Municipalities and other stakeholders have different preferences for the level of service and financing of the services.
 Transport service contracts set their own requirements for the planning.
 In order to accommodate the needs of the different stakeholders, a great deal of constructive interaction with themis needed.
 Costs are the major limiting factor in the planning of the services.
 The cost effects of different plans are taken into consideration at all stages of planning.

 Public transport services are arranged in such a way that residents can walk to the nearest stop or station in a reasonable amount of time.
-A sufficient amount of park and ride facilities are provided both for cyclists and car drivers next to stops and stations.
+A sufficient amount of Park and Ride facilities are provided both for cyclists and motorists next to stops and stations.

 In the HSL area, public transport services operate from early morning until late at nigh, all week and year round.
 This ensures that residents can use public transport when they need on their way to work, school, shopping, errands or other leisure time activity.